September 4, 2018–February 10, 2019

-Arcadia Exhibitions is pleased to present "Carole Loeffler: Make What You Need", an exhibition of ten, new text-based fabric works in the Rosedale Gallery, located on the ground floor of the University Commons.
-The first iteration of its new Faculty Focus series, the show remains on view through February 10, 2019.
+Arcadia Exhibitions is pleased to present "Carole Loeffler: Make What You Need", an exhibition of ten new text-based fabric works in the Rosedale Gallery located on the ground floor of the University Commons.
+The first iteration of this new Faculty Focus series, the show remains on view through February 10, 2019.

 Each piece on view consists of either a vintage table runner or ornate doily — embellished with encouraging or defiant texts such as “You are Invincible”, “I Will Not Break”, or “Don’t Give Up”.
 Each message is rendered in hand-cut red felt letters.

 These works are recreations of pieces Loeffler first hung in public spaces on brick walls, metal doors and telephone poles throughout Philadelphia beginning in January 2018.
 Entitled “Granny Graffiti”, these gestures were initiated by Loeffler to produce random moments of empowerment and positivity for the occupants of the neighborhoods she frequents.
 Due to the ephemeral nature of these works (the originals are no longer where she placed them and their current whereabouts are unknown), Loeffler also documents her installations and posts them on social media, both as a means of preserving the activity and to expand the audience able to encounter her affirmations.

 The specific messages selected for this exhibition were chosen based on their online popularity as determined by the number of likes the documentation received on her Loeffler’s Instagram feed. (instagram.com/caroleloeffler) Additionally, for this particular show, Loeffler has provided a supply of hand-cut, red felt hearts, which visitors are encouraged to pin on the wall near the pieces they like – an analog equivalent to the social media experience which accompanies these works when installed outside the gallery context.